RKMA123rma/Industry-5.0-Advanced-Robotics/results/Robot Demo Video/robot.md

 The robot is capable of **picking and placing objects** at designated points along the path.

 ### 3. Obstacle Detection
-Obstacles placed on the path are detected by sensors, and the robot adapts its route accordingly.
+Obstacles placed on the path are detected by sensors, and the robot adapts its route accordingly or remove the obstacle based on the requirement

 ### 4. Shortest Path Computation
 The system computes the **shortest path between nodes** using a graph-based shortest path algorithm executed on a **RISC-V CPU**.